So, you’re ready to quit smoking – congratulations! Here are some ideas for getting started and getting prepared.

 Making the decision to give it a go is a huge step: well done!
 Before you dive in, here are some steps you can take to boost your chances of smokefree success.

 1. Give the Quitline a call

-Our experienced Quit Specialists can give you advice and tips and help you develop a plan to quit.
-Also, speaking to a Quit Specialist actually makes you more likely to succeed at quitting!
+Our experienced Quitline counsellors can give you advice and tips and help you develop a plan to quit.
+Also, speaking to a Quitline counsellor actually makes you more likely to succeed at quitting!
 Request a Quitline callback.

 2. Don’t suffer more than you have to

-Ask your doctor about nicotine replacement therapy (NRT) products or quitting medications to help you deal with nicotine withdrawals.
-Using these with Quitline really boosts your chance of quitting successfully.
+Ask your doctor about nicotine replacement therapy (NRT) or prescribed stop smoking tablets to help you deal with nicotine withdrawal.
+Using these with Quitline boosts your chance of quitting successfully.

 Call Quitline on 13 7848 or request a Quitline callback.

 3. Set a quit date (and try to stick to it)

 Setting a quit date can make you feel like you're taking control of the smokes.
 It gives you time to prepare.
 But if you don't stop on your quit date, don't worry.
 It's not a test.
 It's just a way of helping you focus and giving you time to put your plans into action.
 Just choose another time and have another go.

 4. Learn what to expect in the first few weeks